ajm/swiftlink/README.md

 ## CUDA versions

-SwiftLink has been tested with CUDA version 7.5.
+The current version of SwiftLink has been tested on Linux with CUDA version 7.5 (tested Sept.
+2016).

-SwiftLink does not work properly using CUDA versions 4.1 and 4.2 due to a known [slow down bug in cudaMalloc](http://stackoverflow.com/questions/10320562/a-disastrous-slowdown-of-cudamalloc-in-nvidia-drivers-from-version-285) (anecdotally, CUDA 4.0 in 32-bit mode does not seem to suffer from this bug).
+Older versions of SwiftLink are known to not work properly with CUDA versions 4.1 and 4.2 due to a known [slow down bug in cudaMalloc](http://stackoverflow.com/questions/10320562/a-disastrous-slowdown-of-cudamalloc-in-nvidia-drivers-from-version-285) (anecdotally, CUDA 4.0 in 32-bit mode did not seem to suffer from this bug).

 ## Examples